Anarkali (2015 film)

 Anarkali is a 2015 Indian Malayalam-language romantic thriller film written and directed by Sachy and produced by Rajeev Nair.
-The film stars Prithviraj Sukumaran and Biju Menon with Priyal Gor, Suresh Krishna, Arun, Sudev Nair, Kabir Bedi, and Samskruthy Shenoy in supporting roles.
+The film stars Prithviraj Sukumaran and Biju Menon with Priyal Gor, Miya George, Suresh Krishna, Arun, Sudev Nair, Kabir Bedi, and Samskruthy Shenoy in supporting roles.
 The music was composed by Vidyasagar.
-The plot follows Indian Navy officer Shanthanu who arrives at Kavaratti island.
+The plot follows former Indian Navy officer Shanthanu who arrives at Kavaratti island, a popular tourist destination.

 Principal photography began in February 2015 and was shot mostly in Kavaratti, Bangaram, and Agatti in Lakshadweep.
-Anarkali was released on 13 November 2015.
+Anarkali was released on 11 November 2015 on the occasion of Diwali.
 It received generally positive reviews from critics and was a commercial success.

 Plot

 Shanthanu Varma, a former navy officer, travels to Kavaratti, Lakshadweep to work as a deep-diving instructor.